 The keto diet is blowing up in the nutrition scene because of its promises to help you shed fat, lower inflammation, and increase your brain function.
-With words like “ketosis” and “ketones”, plus all the talk of macros and fat adaptation, you’re bound to have some questions.
+With words like “ketosis” and “ketones”, plus all the talk of macros and fat adaptation, you’re bound to be wondering, “what exactly is the keto diet?”

 But the keto diet doesn’t have to be complicated.
 Here’s a simple guide to getting started so you can experience the benefits of the ketogenic diet for yourself.